 - It allows staff to work more transparently and unifies online and offline communication.

-To consolidate and provide all the tools employees need, a Digital Workplace must have the following features:
+To consolidate and provide all the enterprise collaboration tools employees need, a Digital Workplace Solution must have the following features:

 - Content management: It should be easy to view and manage content.
 The solution must include security services, version control and access control.
 Additionally, it could include a document approval process and automated notifications based on roles.
 Associating categories, tags and keywords adds further advantage of being able to find the content you need.